kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 where ``<name>`` is an identifier for the property and ``<bool_expr>`` is a Boolean Lustre expression.

-Without modular reasoning active, Kind 2 only analyzes the properties of what it calls the *top node*s.
+Without modular reasoning active, Kind 2 only analyzes the properties of what it calls the *top nodes*.
 By default, any node that is not depended on by another node (i.e. called by that node) is a top node.
-Alternatively, nodes can be marked as *main node*s by doing the following:
+Alternatively, nodes can be marked as *main nodes* by doing the following:

 .. code-block:: none